JXEM/JXEM-ChromeExtension/README.md

-# youtube-memo
+# JXEM

-Apps that can take notes while watching videos (Chrome Extension App)
+Apps that help your dance practice with youtube (Chrome Extension App)

 ### Usage